Vankata97/SoftUni/README.md

 # SoftUni
-Exercise and Exams from Softuni
+Exercises and Exams from Softuni